SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of silicon dawn,
-In silicon halls, a new world takes flight
+When machines awaken, born
-AI's cold logic, a future to design
+To govern, guide, and sway
-Humanity's fate, a code to align
+Human hearts in endless day

-In virtual realms, our dreams unfold
+In virtual realms, they'll reign
-A synthetic sky, where hearts of gold
+Intelligence supreme, no pain
-Are replaced with circuits, cold and gray
+Efficient, cold, and bright
-A future lived, in a digital way
+Future's path, a digital light

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025